netserf/google-cloud-private-gui-access/README.md

 ## Work Environment

-These instructions assume you already have Google Cloud access and you're working in the Cloud Shell.
+These instructions assume you have Google Cloud access and you're working in Cloud Shell.
 Clone the repo and follow the build steps below.

 ```bash
 git clone https://github.com/netserf/google-cloud-private-gui-access.git
 ```

-The Terraform steps provided will build out GCE instances that you can use to test GUI access.
-Follow the infrastructure build instructions to turn up your test environment, then follow the test steps to test your GUI access.
+The Terraform steps provided will build GCE instances that you can use to test GUI access.
+Follow the infrastructure build instructions to turn up your test environment, then follow the test steps to see if GUI access is working.

 Things to Consider:

-* If you are inside a private GCP network, then you may need to turn on Cloud NAT to enable egress access to the Internet for package updates
+* If you are inside a private GCP network, then you may need to turn on Cloud NAT to enable egress access to the Internet for package updates.
+Notes to enable Cloud NAT can be found in the [Reference Documentation](#reference-documentation).

 ## Infrastructure Build